The most common causes of neonatal death are premature birth, low birthweight and birth defects.

 An autopsy may help you find out why your baby died.
 You can choose whether or not you want to have an autopsy on your baby.

-Your provider or a genetic counselor may help you learn about why your baby died and if you may have the same problems in another pregnancy.
+Your health care provider or a genetic counselor may help you learn why your baby died and if you may have the same problems in another pregnancy.